Two states recently legalized the sale of recreational marijuana, and experts are weighing in on the health effects of this policy shift.

 Key among these is that marijuana is addictive.
-According to the National Institute for Drug Abuse, estimates suggest that one in nine users become addicted to marijuana.
-For people who start using as teenagers, this increases to one in six.
+According to the National Institute for Drug Abuse, estimates suggest that

 “While marijuana dependence is not life-threatening,” says Roffman, “it can result in very serious adverse consequences for an individual in terms of their functioning in school, at work, in relationships.
 In addition, the compulsive use of marijuana—very heavy use—can have an adverse effect on cognitive functioning.”

 Teenagers, in particular, are susceptible to the negative effects of marijuana because parts of their brain—such as the prefrontal cortex—are still developing.
 People who start using marijuana as teens are “potentially at risk of losing IQ points because of an interference in normal brain development that occurs in the teenage years,” says Roffman.

 Another potential effect of marijuana legalization is an increase in the number of people driving while high.
 While marijuana use by drivers is not as dangerous as alcohol use, pot and cars still don’t mix.

 “Being high and driving increases the risk of accidents,” says Roffman, “in part because of the effects on the driver’s motor performance, perception, and concentration.”

 Other health effects of marijuana include an increased risk of heart attack and stroke for adults with cardiovascular disease and acute psychotic episodes in people with a history of schizophrenia.

 As for the long-term effects of marijuana use, major studies have so far failed to address that question.